“Be assured that it gives much more pain to the mind to be in debt,

 debt then read further.

+a.
 Start a budget immediately and keep track of everything you

 spend.